projectcontour/contour/site/content/docs/main/config/tracing.md

 - Custom service name, the default is `contour`.
 - Custom sampling rate, the default is `100`.
+- Custom client sampling rate, the default is `100`.
+- Custom random sampling rate, the default is `100`.
 - Custom the maximum length of the request path, the default is `256`.
 - Customize span tags from literal or request headers.
 - Customize whether to include the pod's hostname and namespace.

 ## Tracing-config

 In order to use this feature, you must first select and deploy an opentelemetry-collector to receive the tracing data exported by envoy.

 First we should deploy an opentelemetry-collector to receive the tracing data exported by envoy
 ```bash